-Using a large format camera built to document architecture and immobile themes, the Del Guidice uses it to make personal portraits as well.
+Using a large format camera built to document architecture and immobile themes, the Del Giudice uses it to make personal portraits as well.

 The photographer started studying art at the Academia delle Belle Arti di Brera; subsequently he studied at the International Center of Photography in New York, where he studied with Alan Frame, Gerard Vezzuso and Amy Arbus, and came in contact with Alec Soth.

-In Donato Del Guidice’s oeuvre, US American and Italian sensibilities are applied to the Middle European photographic view.
-Del Guidice arrives at an understated vision of his generation and their urban surroundings, but introduces to this sober way of photographing an Italian poetic sense.
+In Del Giudice’s oeuvre, US American and Italian sensibilities are applied to the Middle European photographic view.
+The photographer developed an understated vision of his generation and their urban surroundings, but introduces to this sober way of photographing an Italian poetic sense.

-Emanuelle, Berlin 1012 presented at Rule 34, is an example of an ongoing series in which Del Guidice portrays his generation in their daily intimacy and vulnerability, evoking an existentialist, morning-after feeling.
+Emanuelle, Berlin 1012 presented at Rule 34, is an example of an ongoing series in which Del Giudice portrays his generation in their daily intimacy and vulnerability, evoking an existential, morning-after feeling.